ToolBox Project

 The ToolBox Project is located at 2235 Adams St, Eugene, OR 97405.

-Yes, the ToolBox Project offers classes and workshops to help members learn how to use tools and improve their skills.
+Yes, the ToolBox Project provides classes and workshops to help users learn how to effectively use the tools.

 help_outlineIs the ToolBox Project volunteer-run?

-Yes, the ToolBox Project is run by volunteers who help manage the tools, organize events, and support the community.
+Yes, the ToolBox Project is run by volunteers who help manage the library and organize events.

 Tools are borrowed.
 These you own.